JulianneCai/JulianneCai/README.md

 ### Hi there 👋 I'm Julianne Cai,

 I'm a second year Master of Science student at the University of Melbourne, majoring in Pure Mathematics, and minoring in Statistics and Stochastic Processes.
 I did my undergraduate the University of Queensland, also majoring in pure mathematics.
+Currently, I am working as an energy trader.

 ## My Skills Include